 So, to answer your question and not waste any time.

-Do Fish Eat Seaweed?
-Yes, Herbivorous fish eat seaweed, but Omnivorous fish eat seaweed and animals.
+Herbivorous fish eat seaweed, but Omnivorous fish eat seaweed and animals too.
 Other types of fish can eat seaweed unintentionally when hunting their prey or as part of their health routine.
 Some fish eat seaweed not just because they like the taste but to help their digestive system.
 Seaweed in home aquariums is usually kept to saltwater marine fish.

 Herbivorous fish obtain their nutrients from vegetables, some feed on aquatic plants and other fish eat algae; this will depend on the depth at which they live.